matthew1809/Algolia-moltin/README.md

 Rename `.example.env` to `.env` and fill in the required values`

-## Behaviour
-- Will sync your moltin products with Algolia each time it's run.
-- N.B.
-Will not replace your products if run multiple times, instead it will add them again

 ## Deploying
 Built to be deployed using the serverless framework, configured for AWS.